 - A. The LBP will be re-evaluated annually following the results of the annual actuarial study.
-LCPP and SAAPP shall be established and modified based on the results of formal asset allocation studies performed whenever requested by the staff or the Board, but no less than approximately every three years or when a significant market correction occurs.
-The LCPP and SAAPP shall be reviewed annually to reflect the consultants' capital market assumptions (CMA) used in asset allocation studies and published annually used in such studies shall be reviewed and updated annually or when the S&P 500 experiences a decrease of more than 20% from peak.
+LCPP and SAPP shall be established and modified based on the results of formal asset allocation studies performed approximately every three years or when a significant market correction occurs.
+The capital market assumptions (CMA) used in such studies shall be reviewed and updated annually or when the S&P 500 experiences a decrease of more than 20% from peak.
 The Board shall consult with the general investment consultant in connection with such asset allocation studies and CMA reviews. - B. Asset allocation studies shall be designed to ensure rigorous and objective analysis, and minimize decision-making bias by: - 1.
 Requiring the use of a portfolio construction engine ("Engine"); and - Requiring that the Board and IC always focus first on establishing the most reasonable and defensible inputs to the Engine.
 That is, if the Board is uncomfortable with the results of the Engine, it shall respond by reviewing the reasonableness of the inputs to the Engine, rather than simply modifying the results. - C. When arriving at the LCPP and the SAAP, asset allocation studies shall include the four basic steps outlined below: - 1.
 Step 1: Inputs - a.
-For each study, the Board shall approve the inputs to the Engine including: - Permitted asset classes (Permitted asset classes for the LCPP shall include only public markets and permitted asset classes for the SAA Portfolio shall include both public and private markets); - CMAs; and

-- Material constraints (e.g. maximum allocations to certain asset classes), along with supporting rationale. - b.
+For each study, the Board shall approve the inputs to the Engine including: - Permitted asset classes (Permitted asset classes for the LCPP shall include only public markets and permitted asset classes for the SAA Portfolio shall include both public and private markets); - CMAs; and - Material constraints (e.g. maximum allocations to certain asset classes), along with supporting rationale.

+- b.
 The CIO shall propose the inputs to the IC, with prior input from the Board's general investment consultant, and work with the investment consultant throughout the process to make subsequent revisions to inputs, based on feedback from the IC. - c.
 The Board, IC, CIO and investment consultant are expected to reach a consensus regarding the above inputs and the Board shall formally approve them.
-Staff shall document the process by which it arrives at its recommended inputs. - 2.
-Step 2: Modeling and Analysis - a.
-The investment consultant will incorporate the approved inputs into the Engine to be used to identify and analyze potential asset allocation choices for each study and present the results to the CIO. - b.
-The Board expects that the Engine will rely on mean-variance optimization ("MVO"). - c.
-The Board shall also consider the results of the MVO analysis under additional constraints to ensure adherence with approved risk limits including: - Stress testing, including historical scenario analysis and factor-specific testing; - Liquidity analysis under normal and stressed conditions; and - Cash flow management requirements for the immunization of certain projected benefits and expenses. - 3.
-Step 3: Recommendations - a.
+Staff shall document the process by which it arrives at its recommended inputs.

+2. Step 2: Modeling and Analysis

+- a.
+The investment consultant will incorporate the approved inputs into the Engine to be used to identify and analyze potential asset allocation choices for each study and present the results to the CIO. - The Board expects that the Engine will rely on mean-variance optimization ("MVO"). - c.
+The Board shall also consider the results of the MVO analysis under additional constraints to ensure adherence with approved risk limits including: - Stress testing, including historical scenario analysis and factor-specific testing; - Liquidity analysis under normal and stressed conditions; and - Cash flow management requirements for the immunization of certain projected benefits and expenses.

+3. Step 3: Recommendations

+- a.
 The CIO will present the current asset allocation and a number of reasonable alternatives along the so-called "efficient frontier" for the Board to consider. - b.
 In presenting the alternatives, the CIO initially will present only the return/risk characteristics of each alternative and will not reveal the underlying asset class allocations (i.e. "blind" format).
 This will allow the Board/IC to focus initially on the return/risk implications of each alternative, rather than the underlying asset allocations. - c.
-After the Board has engaged in a preliminary discussion and analysis of the alternatives, the underlying asset allocations of each alternative will be revealed for further consideration.
+After the Board has engaged in a preliminary discussion and analysis of the alternatives, the underlying asset allocations of each alternative will be revealed for further consideration. - d.
+The Board/IC may provide feedback to the CIO and investment consultant, which may require further analysis and a request for revised recommendations for the Board/IC to consider.